Truncated Step-Level Sampling with Process Rewards for Retrieval-Augmented Reasoning: Appendix

+\Ours{} introduces three hyperparameters beyond standard GRPO: the group size $k$, the selection temperature $\eta$, and the early-termination bonus $\lambda$.

-We study the impact of the number of truncated samples $k \in \{1, 3, 5, 7\}$ per step on Qwen2.5-7B-Base (Table~\ref{tab:group-size}).
+\paragraph{Group Size $k$.} The group size is the hyperparameter that most directly affects both the variance of advantage estimates and the compute budget, and hence the one most likely to affect training stability.
+We study $k \in \{1, 3, 5, 7\}$ per step on Qwen2.5-7B-Base (Table~\ref{tab:group-size}).
 When $k=1$, the method reduces to standard REINFORCE with LLM-judge rewards (no group-relative advantage).
 Performance improves steadily from $k=1$ to $k=5$, with diminishing returns at $k=7$.
 This is consistent with our theoretical analysis: increasing $k$ reduces the variance of the step-level advantage estimate (Eq.~\ref{eq:step-advantage}), but the marginal benefit decreases as $1/k$.
+Reassuringly for stability, the trend is smooth and monotone-then-flat rather than brittle.

+\paragraph{Selection Temperature $\eta$ and Termination Bonus $\lambda$.} The remaining two hyperparameters play more circumscribed roles.
+The temperature $\eta$ affects only which candidate extends the prefix (Section~\ref{sec:truncated}), not the gradient computation itself: it interpolates between greedy best-of-$k$ ($\eta \to 0$), which risks collapsing exploration onto locally optimal actions, and uniform selection ($\eta \to \infty$), which ignores the reward signal; we use an intermediate $\eta = 0.7$ throughout.
+The bonus $\lambda = 0.1$ is deliberately small relative to the ternary reward range and is the only length-related pressure in the reward; its role and design are analyzed in Appendix~\ref{app:early-termination}, and its effect on response length in Appendix~\ref{app:length-bias}.